Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding

 \section{Introduction}

-Deep learning based methods have been remarkably successful in various medical imaging tasks~\cite{chen2022recent}.
-It may be generally believed that models can analyze almost any anatomy with sufficient well-annotated data at hand, if not considering computation burdens.
-It is also desirable to accurately segment and quantify as many anatomies as possible in clinical practice.
+Deep learning-based methods have been remarkably successful in various medical imaging tasks~\cite{chen2022recent}.
+However, current detection and segmentation algorithms often suffer from inefficiencies when applied to tasks with varying scales and complexities, particularly in scenarios where only a subset of possible structures needs to be examined.
+These approaches tend to process the entire image uniformly, which can result in unnecessary computations and longer inference time.
 For instance, clinicians may use automatically segmented ribs around the target tumor as organs-at-risk in stereotactic body radiation therapy (SBRT)~\cite{stam2016validation}.
-In opportunistic osteoporosis screening using routine CT, the first lumbar vertebra is the common anatomy of interest~\cite{jang2019opportunistic}.
-From the computing side, precisely parsing ribs or vertebrae into individual instances and assigning each one with its anatomical label are required, e.g., ``5th right rib'' or ``1st lumbar vertebra''.
-Extensive previous work have been proposed for nearly two decades \cite{shen2004tracing, klinder2007automated, staal2007automatic, ramakrishnan2011automatic2, wu2012learning, lenga2018deep, yang2021ribseg, yao2006automated, klinder2009automated, sekuboyina2021verse}, among them complicated heuristic parsing rules were constructed in order to obtain robust and holistically valid anatomy labeling results.
-This motivates us to develop an alternative Transformer~\cite{vaswani2017attention, carion2020end} based method that can detect, identify, and segment anatomies in a steerable way to bypass the daunting procedure.
-By \textit{steerable} we mean that we can directly retrieve any anatomy of interest.
-If the 5th right rib is expected to be analyzed, our framework should output the actual localization and pixel-level segmentation mask of the targeted rib if it exists in the input scan; otherwise output empty.
-This is illustrated intuitively in~\cref{concept_illus}.
+In opportunistic screening of osteoporosis using routine CT, the first lumbar vertebra is the common anatomy of interest~\cite{jang2019opportunistic}.
+From the computing side, these two applications require precisely parsing ribs or vertebrae into individual instances and assigning each one its anatomical label, e.g., ``5th right rib'' or ``1st lumbar vertebra''.
+Extensive previous works have been proposed for nearly two decades \cite{shen2004tracing, klinder2007automated, staal2007automatic, ramakrishnan2011automatic2, wu2012learning, lenga2018deep, yang2021ribseg, yao2006automated, klinder2009automated, sekuboyina2021verse}, among them complicated heuristic parsing rules were constructed in order to obtain robust and holistically valid anatomy labeling results.
+This motivates us to develop a steerable system that enables adaptive focus on queried structures.
+By steering the algorithm's attention only to relevant regions, it is possible to achieve faster inference and improved computational efficiency.
+This advantage is particularly crucial in applications such as 3D medical imaging analysis, where rapid and accurate detection/segmentation of specific structures can significantly save time for doctors and patients.
+The expected system should have \textit{steerability}, which in the context of detection/segmentation algorithms, refers to allowing for adaptive processing based on the user's query.
+For example, if the 5th right rib is expected to be analyzed, a steerable system should output the target rib's localization and pixel-level segmentation mask if it exists in the input scan; otherwise, it should output empty results, as intuitively illustrated in~\cref{concept_illus}.